-- (2) Alice starts a search for new Bluetooth devices on device A. She makes device B discoverable, if it is not yet so.
-Mallory makes device C discoverable.
-Device A then presents Alice with a list of the names of discoverable devices in its vicinity.
-Alice chooses the one she thinks is B. At this point, Mallory needs to arrange things so that Alice mistakenly chooses C from the list.
-To achieve this, Mallory should ensure that the compromised device B remains non-discoverable, even though Alice thinks otherwise, and ensure that the name of device C matches the name that Alice expects to see for device B. (We will discuss the naming in more detail below.) - (3) During the pairing, devices A and C show six-digit codes and expect the user to compare them.
-Mallory reads the sixdigit code from the screen of device C and forwards it to the compromised device B, which displays it to Alice. - (4) Seeing the same six-digit verification code on the screens of devices A and B, Alice confirms the pairing on both devices.
-The action on the compromised device B has no real effect; instead, Mallory confirms the pairing on device C. This allows the pairing of A and C to complete.
-Alice now believes A and B have successfully paired when, in fact, device A is paired with C.
+- 1. Alice makes device E discoverable and starts a search for other devices on device A. Mallory makes device B discoverable.
+Device A presents Alice with a list of the names of discoverable devices in its vicinity.
+Alice chooses the one she thinks is E. At this point, Mallory needs to arrange things so that Alice mistakenly chooses B from the list.
+To achieve this, the malicious app in device E should keep that device non-discoverable, even though Alice thinks otherwise.
+Mallory should also ensure that the name of device B matches the name that Alice expects to see for device E. (We will discuss the naming in more detail below.)
+As the result of the attacker's meddling, the wrong devices A and B start the cryptographic pairing protocol with each other. - 2.
+During the pairing, devices A and E display six-digit codes and expect the user to compare them.
+Mallory reads the sixdigit code from the screen of device B and forwards it to the malicious app in device E. - 3.
+The malicious app in device E displays the replayed six-digit code to Alice. - 4.
+Seeing the same six-digit verification code on the screens of devices A and E, Alice confirms the pairing on both devices.
+The action on the compromised device E has no real effect; instead, Mallory confirms the pairing on device B. This allows the pairing of A and B to complete.
+In the end, Alice believes A and E have successfully paired when, in fact, device A is paired with B.

 To understand why the Bluetooth SSP protocol does not prevent the attack above, we need to look at the protocol in more detail.
 The hardest practical obstacle for the attacker is, in fact, not the actual SSP protocol but the device naming and selection that takes place before the actual pairing.
-Bluetooth core specification [43] defines Inquiry and Paging procedures for discovering nearby devices and subsequently connecting to one of them.
+Bluetooth core specification [12] defines Inquiry and Paging procedures for discovering nearby devices and subsequently connecting to one of them.
 The user typically selects the name of the non-initiating device from a list of nearby devices on the initiating device.
 The device names are strings that aid the user in identifying the correct peer device.
-Each device has a default name that often indicates its make and model, for example "TomTom Go 510".
+Each device has a default name that often indicates its make and model, for example "Nokia8" or "Alice's iPhone".
 Depending on the device, the name may be user configurable.
-In the attack, Mallory needs to trick Alice into choosing device C from the list by its name.
-Thus, Mallory should rename C to have the same name as B.
+In the attack, Mallory needs to trick Alice into choosing device B from the list by its name.
+Thus, Mallory should rename B to have the same name as E.